kavinaravind/go-raft-message-queue/README.md

 - [Raft backend implementation using BoltDB](https://github.com/hashicorp/raft-boltdb)
 - [A reference use of Hashicorp's Raft implementation](https://github.com/otoolep/hraftd)

+Full walkthrouh of the project can be found [here](https://kavinaravind.com/articles/implementing-a-distributed-message-queue-in-go).

 ## Getting Started

 These instructions will get you up and running on your local machine for development and testing purposes.